- Reference Number: HEY-779/2020

 You will be prescribed pain relief medication to take home with you.
 Please take only as directed.
 You will need to continue to wear the graduated compression stockings on your legs that were applied prior to the operation for 5 days (day and night).

 You should remain off work for approximately 2 weeks, or as directed by the surgeon.
-Your surgical team will provide initial fitness for work certificates and any required extension is provided by your GP.
+Your surgical team will provide initial fitness for work certificates and any required extension is provided by your doctor.

 Driving and flying